ClaudiaRJ/ClaudiaRJ/README.md

-# Hi there I'm Claudia!👋
+# Hi there, I'm Claudia!👋
 - 💤 Currently working on my own webpage as a portfolio
 - 🌐 Currently learning React and Redux for frontend and Python for backend
 - 📚 Studied in the DAM program at IFP in Barcelona , Spain